mateussouzaweb/nicedeck/README.md

 Here are the requirement details based on your device or operating system:

 Steam OS:
-- No additional requirements, everything is included on Steam OS devices like the Steam Deck.
+- No additional requirements, everything is included on Steam OS devices like the Steam Deck or Steam Machine.

 Linux:
 - You can also run NiceDeck in any Linux distribution that supports [Flatpak](https://flatpak.org/) with the [Flathub](https://flathub.org) repository enabled, but make sure to install the ``flatpak-xdg-utils`` package too.